verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 -----------------------
 VTR welcomes external contributions.

-The general proceedure is to file an issue on GitHub propossing your changes, and then create an associated pull request.
+The general proceedure is to file an issue on GitHub proposing your changes, and then create an associated pull request.

 Here are some general guidelines: